OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **trunk**
         A Bazaar term that refers to the main development branch (in this case, the openmdao trunk) from which working branches are pulled.

+      **tuple**
+      	A tuple is an immutable list.
+It is defined in the same way as a list, except that the whole set of elements is enclosed in parentheses instead of square brackets.
+The elements of a tuple have a defined order, and tuples indices are zero-based, just like a list, so the first element of a non-empty tuple is always t[0].
+Negative indices count from the end of the tuple.
+Slicing works too, but when you slice a tuple, you get a new tuple.

       **units**